Pedro-Samuel-Rodriguez-Caudillo/PronunciaPA/conductor/tracks/http-api-skeleton_20251227/plan.md

-## Phase 3: OpenAPI Documentation & Refinement
+## Phase 3: OpenAPI Documentation & Refinement [checkpoint: d578bdb]

 Ensuring the API is self-documenting and follows the established schemas.